Review: American Express Aeroplan Reserve Card

 American Express Aeroplan Reserve cardholders are eligible to receive complimentary Maple Leaf Lounge access and Air Canada Cafe access in Canada and the United States for themselves and a guest.

 Access will be granted as long as the cardholder and their guest are flying on a same-day itinerary operated by Air Canada or any Star Alliance member airline.
-Your flight ticket will denote lounge access as your credit card is tied to your Aeroplan account, which will be tied to your booking.
+Your flight ticket will denote airport lounge access as your credit card is tied to your Aeroplan account, which will be tied to your booking.

 This benefit does not include access to the Air Canada Signature Suites.